elzme/blog/DesignPatterns.md

   end
 end
 ```
 And this method may work just fine for now... but what if we decide that we want to add several new strategies for the computer to use when taking a turn.
 Perhaps we want the computer to always lose, or maybe we want to create a brand new unbeatable algorithm.
-If this were the case, we would not only have to add these new strategy functions, but also change our current ```get_move``` logic - which breaks the Open-Closed Principle.
-So, instead, let's try the Strategy Method.
+If this were the case, we would not only have to add these new strategy methods, but also change our current ```make_a_move``` logic to account for the new strategies - which breaks the Open-Closed Principle.
+So, instead, let's try the Strategy Pattern.

 ####The Strategy Pattern

-The Strategy Pattern allows us to select how we would like an algorithm to behave, at runtime.
-Rather than hardcoding the behavior into our code.
+The Strategy Pattern allows us to wait until runtime to choose how we would like an algorithm to behave, rather than hardcoding the behavior into our program.
 In other words, we're able to create a "family of algorithms" that can be used interchangabley, depending on the scenario.

 In our example, we want to be able to choose which strategy our ```ComputerPlayer``` in going to use when making a move.
 Our "family of algorithms" will include a ```MinimaxStrategy``` and a ```RandomStrategy```.
 We'll want to be able to plug them into the ```ComputerPlayer``` in the same way, so they must all have the same interface with the ```ComputerPlayer```.